David Beckham and 14 other famous people born in the Year of the Rabbit

 Kate Winslet shot to fame with her role as Rose in James Cameron’s 1997 evergreen classic Titanic, opposite Leonardo DiCaprio who played Jack.
 She strayed from mainstream commercial films to pursue independent projects and starred in films such as Holy Smoke (1999) and Quills (2000).
 Over the years, she made a niche for herself by choosing offbeat characters.

-In 2004, Winslet starred as a woman who doesn’t remember anything about a painful relationship due to a medical procedure in Eternal Sunshine Of The Spotless Mind and reunited with DiCaprio for Revolutionary Road (2008), which won her a Golden Globe Award while The Reader, the same year, won her, her first Oscar.
+In 2004, Winslet essayed the role of a woman who remembers nothing about a painful relationship after a medical procedure in Eternal Sunshine Of The Spotless Mind.
+She was reunited with DiCaprio for Revolutionary Road (2008), which won her a Golden Globe Award while The Reader, the same year, won her, her first Oscar.

 Image credit: Eternal Sunshine Of The Spotless Mind/ IMDb